check before: 2025-01-01

 Documentation Gaps

-Existing documentation may not reflect the new feature, causing users to be unaware of how to properly use app card forwarding.
+Existing documentation may not reflect the new feature, causing users to struggle with understanding how to use it effectively.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=469506